-This index is calculated using data from laboratory performance tests and can be found in manufacturer sizing software and product catalogs.
 Unlike other metrics, FEI does not set a peak-efficiency threshold but establishes a "range of compliant operations."
 This means that FEI optimizes fan, motor, and drive selections for the specific conditions under which they will operate.
+In other words, FEI sets an efficiency and power baseline that changes with airflow and pressure.

 Benefits